-There are many examples of the fault, including the desert oases found in the Coachella Valley, especially at 1000 Palms Canyon.
-The cracks lead to underground waterways where they also creates hot mineral springs.
+Many examples of the fault include the desert oases found in the Coachella Valley, especially at 1000 Palms Canyon.
+The cracks lead to underground waterways, which also create hot mineral springs.

 You can see these for yourself around Desert Hot Springs.
 While you can explore it all yourself, you might want to check out the San Andreas Fault Bones of the Earth Jeep Tour

 North Palm Canyon Drive may have galleries, restaurants, and VillageFest, but if you love to shop, then El Paseo is the place for you.
-Palm Springs’ take on the famous Rodeo Drive, El Paseo gives you access to an envious series of shopping complexes lined by rich green palms.
+Palm Springs’ take on the famous Rodeo Drive in Beverly Hills, El Paseo gives you access to an envious series of shopping complexes lined by rich green palms.

 There are two sections to El Paseo: The Shops and The Gardens.
 The former features high-end brands such as Burberry, Gucci, and Ralph Lauren.
 Among them are lively brunch spots and restaurants for when you need a break.